+This document contains general advice.
+It does not take account of your objectives, financial situation or needs.
+You should consider talking to a financial adviser before making a financial decision.
 This document has been prepared by Count Financial Limited ABN 19 001 974 625, AFSL 227232, (Count) a wholly-owned, non-guaranteed subsidiary of Commonwealth Bank of Australia ABN 48 123 123 124.
-'Count' and Count Wealth Accountants® are trading names of Count.
+Count Wealth Accountants® is the business name of Count.
 Count advisers are authorised representatives of Count.
-Count is a Professional Partner of the Financial Planning Association of Australia Limited.
-Information in this document is based on current regulatory requirements and laws, as at 1 July 2018, which may be subject to change.
+Information in this document is based on current regulatory requirements and laws as at 1 July 2019, which may be subject to change.
 While care has been taken in the preparation of this document, no liability is accepted by Count, its related entities, agents and employees for any loss arising from reliance on this document.
-This document contains general advice.
-It does not take account of your individual objectives, financial situation or needs.
-You should consider talking to a financial adviser before making a financial decision.
-Taxation considerations are general and based on present taxation laws, rulings and their interpretation and may be subject to change.
-You should seek independent, professional tax advice before making any decision based on this information.
-Should you wish to opt out of receiving direct marketing material from your adviser, please notify your adviser by email, phone or by writing to us.
+Count is registered with the Tax Practitioners Board as a Registered Tax (Financial) Adviser.
+However your authorised representative may not be a Registered Tax Agent.
+Consequently, tax considerations are general in nature and do not include an assessment of your overall tax position.
+You should seek tax advice from a Registered Tax Agent.
+If you do not wish to receive direct marketing material from your adviser, please notify your adviser by email, phone or in writing.